Pabx VS PBX: what’s the difference?

 Animation by Vinoth Krishnan

-About Freshdesk Contact Center (formerly Freshcaller)
+About Freshdesk contact center (formerly Freshcaller)

 Freshdesk Contact Center (formerly Freshcaller) is a business phone service that can be used to set up a SaaS call center for customer support and sales.
 With its cloud-based architecture, Freshdesk Contact Center brings together the best of legacy features like IVR and advanced call routing capabilities like Smart Escalations, Customizable Performance Reporting to help you set up state-of-the-art call center operations.
 Freshdesk Contact Center offers phone numbers in 90+ countries, requires zero phone hardware, and is extremely easy to use.